Government intervention at Croydon

 There are no immediate changes to council services bar those which have been announced.

-If commissioners are appointed at Croydon, and they wish to make changes, any changes to services would be subject to the usual consultation processes by law.
+Any changes to services are still subject to the usual consultation processes by law.

 We are already delivering a huge amount of improvement and change as part of our transformation plans and this will continue.
 We will continue to involve and consult with staff, residents and partners on these as appropriate.